maxxiimo/the-front-end-manifesto/chp6-responsive-web-design.md

       +at-breakpoint($break9)
         +span-columns(5 omega, $break9)
-        background-color: blue

       +at-breakpoint($break12)
         +span-columns(6 omega, $break12)

-What did we do?
-For the 4 column case we told Susy to span .left-side and .right-side across 4 of the available 4 columns.

-    +span-columns(4 omega, 4)

-Since they are floated elements, doing so stacks .left-side and .right-side one on top of the other.
-For the remaining cases we told Susy to float the elements side-by-side equally, except in the case of the 9 column layout.
+Here we tell Susy to float the elements side-by-side, equally, except in the case of the 9 column layout.
 In that case one side is slightly bigger than the other.
+We could override this if we wanted to.

+For illustration purposes let's color *.left-side* and *.right-side* red and blue, but only for our two largest screen sizes (all other breakpoint code committed):

+    .left-side
+      +at-breakpoint($break9)
+        +span-columns(4, $break9)
+        background-color: red

+    .right-side
+      +at-breakpoint($break9)
+        +span-columns(5 omega, $break9)
+        background-color: blue

-We can override this if we want to.
-Finally starting at the 9 column breakpoint, we apply our background color which also trickles down to the 12 column layout.
+In this case we only need to apply the background color to the 9 column breakpoint because it will trickle down to the 12 column layout.

-If you're not too sure how this is all working, in addition to the Susy's own [reference][source] (and the articles I recommend above), the following discussion hits the nail right on the head when it comes to understanding how to use Susy breakpoints:
+If you're not too sure how this is all working, in addition to the Susy's own [reference][source], the following discussion hits the nail right on the head when it comes to understanding how to use Susy breakpoints:

 - [Susy and Media Queries (guide for Muppets)][Muppets]